Galileo88/Galileos-Planet-Pack/README.md

 TO INSTALL:

-1. Create a new install of KSP and run once without mods.
-Then you may install GPP and other mods.
-Otherwise backup and remove your saves.
-Any existing career that uses the stock planets will be broken.
+1. Create a new install of KSP and run once with zero mods.
+Install Kopernicus, ModularFlightIntegrator (part of Kopernicus) and ModuleManager.dll within GameData\ and run KSP again.
+No planet mod works without these.
+They are also not included in this package.
+If, however, you're not creating a new install then backup and remove your saves.
+Any existing playthrough will be broken.

-2. Install the latest version of Kopernicus.
-Its version must always match the KSP version or it will not work.
-Do not readily accept KSP game updates as between new KSP release and Kopernicus catch-up you may find things on Gael suddenly bound to a stock planet other than Kerbin.
-Install Community Resource Pack as well.
-GPP is very heavily resource-focused and without this, stock Ore scans may malfunction and reflect Null Refs.

-3. Install GPP like anything else.
-Do it manually.
-Due to this mod's level of complexity there will be no CKAN support.

-4. In GPP's Optional Mods folder see if there's something for another mod that you use.
-If there is, copy the GameData folder from inside each one and allow it to overwrite everything.
-The affected mod needs to already be installed.
-Kerbal Konstructs with KSC++ is patched and included whole.
-If you use Scatterer, reinstall it from among GPP's Optional Mods.
-It's configured differently.

-5. If you use SVE, EVE,and SVT delete them completely then reinstall from this download.
-SVE and EVE for GPP are custom-tailored and should not be mixed.
-SVT features are built-in.
+2. Install GPP and ensure that KSP always launches in 64-bit (KSP_x64.exe on Windows).
+Your PC should have no less than 8GB RAM.

+3. Use CKAN if that's your cup of tea and install Final Frontier and the visual mods except Scatterer and SVE.
+Install any of the remaining bundled mods if they suit you: Scatterer, TextureReplacer, Kerbal Konstructs with KSC++.

 Changelog:

 **v1.x**

+* Support Scatterer v0.03 and renamed bundled SVE to GPPVE to cure confusion status.

+  * Removed Medium SVE/GPPVE option to shave download size.
+The difference between Medium and High was minimal too.

+* Reduced the following into MM patches, simplifying things overall and saving on download size:

+  * Distant Object Enhancement; Final Frontier; Planetshine; Waypoint Manager; Sunflare toggle for whether Scatterer is present or not.

 * Enabled MechJeb to acknowledge KSC default location.

 * KSPedia implementation - With information on all major bodies!